cgHome/org.cflat-inc.sarah/README.md

-# S.A.R.A.H.
+# S.A.R.A.H

-Smart home manager
+Event based lightweight middleware for Smart Home

+## Do not use, still under development !!!